sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU NFS block driver
+Short desc    : QEMU NFS block driver
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This package provides the additional NFS block driver for QEMU.
+Descript     : This package provides the additional NFS block driver for QEMU.
              :
              : Install this package if you want to access remote NFS storage.
 ```